Oeiras, Portugal: Climate

-Oeiras has a Mediterranean climate with warm to hot, dry summers and mild, wet winters with less precipitation and slightly smoother variations in temperature than the nearby city of Lisbon.
+Oeiras has a warm-summer Mediterranean climate (Köppen: Csb, Trewartha: Csbl), with warm, dry summers and mild, wet winters with less precipitation and slightly smoother variations in temperature than the nearby city of Lisbon.

 Demographics

-Oeiras municipality had a population of 172,120 at the 2011 Census, remaining the nation's 11th most populous municipality and the 5th greatest in terms of population density.
+Oeiras municipality had a population of 172,120 at the 2011 census, remaining the nation's 11th most populous municipality and the 5th greatest in terms of population density.

 The major expansion in the municipality's demographics, like those of the other municipalities that circle Lisbon, occurred in the second half of the 20th century.
 Realizing this growth, and understanding that there was a need to control urban sprawl, in 1948 the Plano de Urbanização da Costa do Sol ('Sun Coast Urbanization Plan') was adopted to manage this activities in the northern margin of the Tagus.
 This remained active until 1994, when the first Plano Director Municipal ('Municipal Plan') was adopted.

 Demographically, the population is divided into 52.6% women to 47.4% men, with the majority of its resident population in the cohort between 25 and 64 years of age (approximately 92,978 inhabitants).
 Rounding out these numbers, there are 24,153 seniors over the age of 65 and 22,685 residents less than 14 years of age.
 Oeiras has the highest concentration of bachelor's and PhD degrees in the country, as well as the highest percentage of graduates in the country: 26%.

 Economy

-The industrialized and heavily commercial municipality is occupied by several facilities, which include the headquarters of SIC and TVI (two major Portuguese television networks), as well as main operational offices, research units, subsidiaries and branches of many large multinational companies, including Google, Nestlé, McDonald's, BP, General Electric, Cisco, Synopsys, P&G, HP, Dell, Epson, Samsung, LG, Unit4, Philips, Intel, Colgate-Palmoline, Johnson & Johnson, L'Oréal, Oracle, Atlas Copco, ABB, Daikin Air Conditioning, Nike, Nissan, PepsiCo, Pfizer, Grundfos, Merck & Co, NetJets Europe, Synopsys, Miele, Unisys, BMW, Toshiba, Canon, GlaxoSmithKline, Volvo Cars, and Stellantis.
+The industrialized and heavily commercial municipality is occupied by several facilities, which include the headquarters of SIC and TVI (two major Portuguese television networks), as well as main operational offices, research units, subsidiaries and branches of many large multinational companies, including Google, Nestlé, McDonald's, BP, General Electric, Cisco, Synopsys, P&G, Hewlett-Packard, Dell, Epson, Samsung, LG, Unit4, Philips, Intel, Colgate-Palmolive, Johnson & Johnson, L'Oréal, Oracle, Atlas Copco, ABB, Daikin, Nike, Nissan, PepsiCo, Pfizer, Grundfos, Merck & Co, NetJets Europe, Synopsys, Miele, Unisys, BMW, Toshiba, Canon, GSK, Volvo Cars, and Stellantis.
 The headquarters of Omni Aviation and its Portuguese subsidiary airline White Airways are also located in the area.

 The municipality is also a business incubator due to the purposeful creation of many science, technology, research and business parks and centers, including: